Home Again poster

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 26% of the runtime.
 This reveals the protagonist's commitment to Alice makes the active choice to let the three young filmmakers move into her guest house.
 This decision opens her life to new possibilities and complications., moving from reaction to action.

 At 48 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat False victory: Alice's interior design career takes off with a major client meeting success, and her relationship with Harry deepens with a romantic moment.
+Significantly, this crucial beat False victory: Alice's interior design career takes off with a major client meeting success, and her relationship with Harry deepens with a romantic moment.
 Everything seems to be falling into place perfectly., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 72 minutes (74% through) represents the emotional nadir.
 Here, Everything falls apart: Harry sees Alice with Austen and feels betrayed.
 The filmmakers prepare to leave.
 Alice's attempt to have it all—new romance, reconciliation possibility, career, family—collapses.
 Her daughter expresses hurt over the instability.
-The death of her "new life" possibility., demonstrates the protagonist at their lowest point.
+The death of her "new life" possibility., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 78 minutes initiates the final act resolution at 81% of the runtime.
 Alice gains clarity: she realizes she needs to be honest with Austen (their marriage is over), honest with Harry (she has real feelings), and honest with herself (she deserves to build a new life on her own terms).
 She understands the theme—being open to new possibilities means letting go of old ones., demonstrating the transformation achieved throughout the journey.